Trying to decide between the .223 Remington/5.56x45mm NATO and 6.5 Grendel cartridges? Here’s what you need to know about them.

 Felt recoil will vary from shooter to shooter and rifle to rifle, but free recoil energy is still a useful way to compare cartridges.

 As you can see, the .223 Remington has significantly less recoil than the 6.5 Grendel.
-Depending on the exact load, the .308 Winchester has approximately 2-3x more recoil!
+Depending on the exact load, the 6.5 Grendel has approximately twice as much recoil!
 That’s really saying something too because the 6.5 Grendel is a relatively mild recoiling cartridge.

 All things considered, most hunters should be able to handle recoil from the 6.5 Grendel without too much trouble.
 The .223 Remington just has an extremely mild (almost non-existent) recoil.
 So, the .223/5.56 has a big advantage in this respect, especially for smaller or recoil shy hunters.